 Keep in mind that cryptocurrency exchanges are not automatically safe and you will need to be serious about your security.

 - Avoid keeping all of your coins in a single wallet.

 - Don’t leave your coins in an exchange wallet unless you are planning to exchange them.

 - If you don’t have the keys to your wallet then you don’t own the coins inside it.

-- The best way to secure your Dogecoin may be in a hardware wallet or by putting them in cold storage
+- The best way to secure your Dogecoin may be in a hardware wallet, which is a form of ‘cold storage’

 Are Private Wallets Safe To Store Dogecoin?